Refereeing at the highest level must develop constantly, to keep in tune with the demands of the modern-day high-pace game.

 The UEFA Referees Committee, aided by the UEFA refereeing unit at the body's headquarters in Nyon, Switzerland, deals with all matters concerning refereeing.
 The committee members are experienced former international referees themselves, who pass on a wealth of advice and experience to the next generation who are following in their path.
 Former Italian referee Pierluigi Collina, who took charge of major world and European finals, is UEFA's chief refereeing officer.

-UEFA holds two major referee gatherings each year – the UEFA winter courses at the end of January for newcomers to the FIFA international list and the elite European match officials, and a September event to herald the new season.
+UEFA holds two major referee gatherings each year – the UEFA winter courses at the end of January for newcomers to the FIFA international list and the elite European match officials, and an August event to herald the new season.
 The courses feature, among other things, fitness tests, analysis of match situations to help referees in the constant search for improvement and consistency in decision-making, and exchanges of experiences and ideas among the refereeing fraternity.
 In 2013, the leading women referees were also invited to UEFA's referee courses for the first time.
 UEFA also holds courses and workshops for assistant referees and futsal referees to help them in their specialised role.

 Fitness training and preparation are prime components of the modern referee's day-to-day programme, and a dedicated team led by Belgian expert Werner Helsen is on hand at all times to advise the referees on fitness issues and dietary matters, as well as to run and supervise the training sessions at UEFA courses.